OffGridPay/OfflineGridPay-SmartContracts/FUNCTION_TESTING_SEQUENCE.md

 10. isTransactionProcessed() → Verify replay protection
 ```

-This sequence will test every aspect of your LIN Protocol contract! 🎉
+This sequence will test every aspect of your offgridpay contract! 🎉